hammadmaqdoom/dsa-fitfreak/README.md

-# Calorie-Counter-App
+# Fitness-App
-This is a calorie counter app made with Django.
+This is a Fitness app made with Django.